danilovxp/CodeWars/README.md

 <h3 align="center">:notebook_with_decorative_cover:	:notebook_with_decorative_cover:	:notebook_with_decorative_cover:	7 Kyu:notebook_with_decorative_cover:	:notebook_with_decorative_cover:	:notebook_with_decorative_cover:	</h3>

-7 kyu kata represent a beginner programming level.
+7 kyu kata represent a beginner programming level..
 At this level the kata will generally challenge users on their core language and API reference knowledge.
 Tasks such as: